5axes/CustomSupportCylinder/README.md

 - Possibility to define a max size for the base of the support

 **New 2.5.X**

 - Possibility to define freeform support via STL File

+**New 2.6.X**

+Updated for Cura 5.0

-The initial version was tested on Cura 4.5 but last release tested from 4.2 to 4.8
+The initial version was tested on Cura 4.5 but last release tested from 4.5 to 5.0

 ![View plugin](./images/plugin.jpg)